NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Introduction

-We propose a drift-aware data and workload generation framework capable of introducing specific drift to the original data and workloads while preserving their inherent correlation.
-Specifically, we first utilize a base generative model to learn the underlying distribution of the real data and workloads, and then train an independent \emph{drifter} module to guide the base model in generating drifted data and workloads.
-The base generative model is built on the Denoising Diffusion Probabilistic Model (DDPM)~\cite{DBLP:conf/nips/HoJA20}.
-Based on the proposed drift factor, we ensure the drifter effectively controls the generation process to introduce targeted drift while maintaining feature correlations.
-By decoupling the drifter from the base model, our framework generalizes across various types of drift, eliminating the need to train a specialized model for each drift scenario.
+We therefore propose a drift-aware data and workload generation framework that enables the synthesis of realistic drift.
+Specifically, we first utilize a base generative model, called diffuser, to fit the underlying distribution of the real data and workload. \vldbrevision{We use the Denoising Diffusion Probabilistic Model (DDPM)~\cite{DBLP:conf/nips/HoJA20} as the base generative model.} We then train an independent \emph{drifter} module to capture the real-world data and workload drift patterns.
+Given a drift factor, the drifter guides the base model, \emph{i.e.}, the denoising process of DDPM, to synthesize data and workloads that approximate real drift with the desired severity.
+Further, by decoupling the drifter from the base model, our framework avoids retraining the base model when adapting to new drift patterns, enabling generalization across various types of drift.

 In summary, we make the following contributions:

 \begin{itemize}[leftmargin=*]